Paramodular Abelian Varieties of Odd Conductor: Introduction

-In contrast to Shimura's classic construction from elliptic newforms, no available method yields an abelian surface from a Siegel eigenform.
+In contrast to Shimura's classical construction from elliptic newforms, no known method yields an abelian surface from a Siegel eigenform.

 It is difficult to determine the number of non-lift newforms $f$ on $K(N)$ and more than a few Euler factors of $L(f,s).$ Counting isogeny classes of surfaces of given conductor is even less accessible.
-However, it is easy to compute as many Euler factors as desired for a known abelian surface.
+However, it is easy to compute as many Euler factors as desired for an explicitely known abelian surface.

-Throughout this paper, $\go$ denotes the ring of integers of a totally real number field of degree $d$, $\gl$ a prime of $\go$ above $\ell$ with residue field $\Fl$ and $\lambda$ a valuation above $\ell$ in the fixed algebraic closure $\overline{\Q}$ of $\Q$.
+Throughout this paper, $\go$ denotes the ring of integers of a totally real number field of degree $d$ and $\gl$ a prime of $\go$ above $\ell$ with residue field $\Fl.$ The reader might, on first reading, keep in mind the most important case, namely $d=1$ and so $\go=\Z.$ Our excuses for handling the more general situation are threefold.
+Our arguments applied without much extra effort, except slightly more notation.
+As explained below, they provide more evidence toward our conjectures.
+Finally, it seems an entertaining challenge to produce examples, for instance, of abelian fourfolds $A$ with $\End_\Q A$ an order in a quadratic number field.